-A general guide on how the Mental Capacity Act affects you and how you can plan ahead for when you no longer have the mental capacity to make decisions for yourself.
+Explains how the Mental Capacity Act affects you and how you can plan ahead for when you no longer have the mental capacity to make decisions for yourself.
+Applies to England and Wales.

-The Mental Capacity Act gives health professionals the legal right to take certain steps relevant to your care and treatment.
-This includes for example deciding if you should have a serious operation.
+The Mental Capacity Act gives people the legal right to take certain steps relevant to your care and treatment in your best interests.
+This includes things like:

-To use these rights they must make first make sure that:
+To use these rights, they must make sure that:

-In cases of very serious treatment, such as an operation where the effects will be permanent, they may need to ask the Court of Protection for permission to give it to you.
+In cases of serious treatment, they may need to ask the Court of Protection for permission to give it to you.
+For example, if you’re having an operation where the effects will be permanent.

-If there is a disagreement about whether a decision is in your best interests, you or someone helping you can go to the Court of Protection to settle the disagreement.
+If there’s a disagreement about whether a decision is in your best interests, you or someone helping you can go to the Court of Protection to settle the disagreement.
+For example, this may be disagreeing about whether or not you should move into supported living accommodation.

 Suzanne lives at home with her mother and gets support from her local authority to help with her personal care.
 She has a learning disability and lacks capacity to decide where to live.